-These vegan mashed potatoes with almond milk and cream cheese are super easy to make with only 3 ingredients plus salt and pepper.
+These vegan cream cheese mashed potatoes are super easy to make with only 3 ingredients plus salt and pepper.
 They're so creamy, it's hard to believe they're dairy-free!
 They can also be made oil-free by using a vegan cream cheese with no added oils.

 For the first time, I can honestly say I did not make up this song.
 See, I mean, hear the evidence below...

 For some reason, my girls are obsessed with singing about mashed potatoes.

 I, on the other hand, am obsessed with EATING them! 😉

 And, since I can remember, it has always been this way.

 As a kid, I would go to my grandparents' house every Sunday for dinner.

 I'm not going to lie to you.
 I could have cared less about whatever meat my grandmother had on the table.

 I think I would have been satisfied with a heaping plate of mashed potatoes as my entree, side and dessert.

 But across the table, sat someone else who also coveted the magical spuds...my grandfather.